 Prince was the kind of guitar player that didn’t really wander too much when it comes his preferred equipment.
 Over the period of three decades, his list of gear stayed relatively the same.

 He had a very specific choice of guitars and amps which he used.
 Let’s take a look at each category of gear in particular starting with his guitars.

 There are probably only three or so guitars that we can say were the standard part of Prince’s guitar rack.
 If you ever went to one of his concerts, you probably remember seeing Prince wielding some pretty crazy guitars that were unique in both design and tone.

-Next are his Cloud guitar.
+Next are his Cloud guitars.
 These unusual models were custom made by a very skilled luthier from Minneapolis.
 Prince was immediately attracted to these because of their unusual design.
 Over the year, they became a trademark of his image and his sound.

-In terms of amplifiers, Prince seemed to be impressed the most with what Mesa Boogie had to offer.
+In terms of amplifiers, Prince seemed to be most impressed with what Mesa Boogie had to offer.
 He was seen numerous times playing on Mesa’s Nomad while he also liked the Heartbreaker and Lonestart.
 The cabs he used were either Mesa Recto or Marshall’s 4×12 cabs.
 However, before he ever got into Mesa boogie amps, Prince rocked a Soldano SLO-100 heads.

 Prince was no stranger to guitar effects pedals.
 We all know that.
 However, you might be surprised to find out that he was a big Boss fan.
 For example, when it comes to overdrive and distortion pedals, you could see anything from Boss BD-2 Blues

 Driver to Boss MT-2 Metal Zone on his pedalboard.
 It’s rather odd to imagine Prince using the Metal Zone, a pedal that is most commonly associated with heavy, high gain distortion.
 But he had a way to make all of his effects follow the principles of his tone.